-(ii) Our shareholders at a General Assembly, where the transaction's value exceeds 5% of our share capital.
-The foregoing requirements do not apply to transactions with ADNOC and with other ADNOC group companies.

-However, for so long as ADNOC owns more than 50% of our shares, we may not enter into transactions with ADNOC or other ADNOC group companies unless such transactions have been approved by our Board of Directors, including a majority of the independent members of the Board of Directors, subject to certain thresholds under our Delegation of Authority Matrix.
+igned the value of our share capital; or (ii) Our shareholders at a General Assembly, where the transaction's value exceeds 5% of our share capital.
+The foregoing requirements do not apply to transactions with ADNOC and with other ADNOC group companies. party 1 However, for so long as ADNOC owns more than 50% of our shares, we may not enter into transactions with ADNOC or other ADNOC group companies unless such transactions have been approved by our Board of Directors, including by: a majority of the independent members of the Board of Directors, subject to certain thresholds under our Delegation of Authority Matrix.
+5% of under our Delegation of Authonity Matrix.